yang123vc/qf/README.md

 ## Limitations

-* Document Schemas can't be edited (doesn't seem necessary).
-A workaround would be to delete the document schema and create another one.
+* Document Structures can't be edited (doesn't seem necessary).
+A workaround would be to delete the document structure and create another one.